hachene/pager-service/README.md

 ## 🚀️ Quick Start

-To launch the tests you can clone the repository and trigger the execution with the following steps:
+To launch the tests simply clone the repository and trigger the execution with the following steps:

 ```
 git clone git@github.com:hachene/pager-service.git